-The 1800 has the ability to acknowledge itself by using the Max Calls function.
+The 1400 has the ability to acknowledge itself by using the Max Calls function.
 The unit keeps a count of the number of phone calls it makes for a particular alarm.
-Once the number of calls made reaches Max Calls, the 1800 will acknowledge the alarm and stop the dialout process.
+Once the number of calls made reaches Max Calls, the 1400 will acknowledge the alarm and stop the dialout process.
+The default setting for Max Calls is 100.